John Thompson (footballer, born 1981): Nottingham Forest

-He also made his full International debut for the Republic of Ireland national football team in November 2003 coming on a substitute against Canada at Lansdowne Road.
-He had previously captained Republic of Ireland under-21 national football team under Don Givens.
+He also made his full International debut for the Republic of Ireland national team in November 2003 coming on a substitute against Canada at Lansdowne Road.
+He had previously captained Republic of Ireland U21 under Don Givens.
 He is one of only a few players to represent Ireland at every level.

+Loan moves and injury struggles

 In 2006, Thompson joined Tranmere Rovers on loan and worked under Ronnie Moore where he made 14 appearances in two successful loan periods.
-In the summer of 2007 he joined Oldham Athletic but injuries limited his first team chances there and he made ten appearances before linking up with former Forest academy coach Ian McParland at Notts County in October 2008 on an initial loan deal.
+In the summer of 2007 he joined Oldham Athletic but injuries limited his first team chances there, and he made ten appearances before linking up with former Forest academy coach Ian McParland at Notts County in October 2008 on an initial loan deal.

+Notts County

-In January 2009, he signed permanently for Notts County, where he has also worked under coaches Hans Backe, Ian McParland and Steve Cotterill and former Director of Football Sven-Goran Eriksson.
+In January 2009, Thompson signed permanently for Notts County, where he has also worked under coaches Hans Backe, Ian McParland and Steve Cotterill and former Director of Football Sven-Goran Eriksson.
 He scored his first and second goal for Notts on 2 May 2009 against Wycombe Wanderers with two spectacular long range efforts.
 Thompson was the Notts County club captain for two and a half years.

 On 27 April 2010, Notts County beat Darlington F.C.
 5–0 to secure the Football League Two title, and promotion to Football League One.
 As well as lifting the trophy as captain, Thompson also played a vital part in the Notts County's defence which kept 26 clean sheets out of 46 league games.

-Thompson made 25 appearances for Notts County in the 2010/2011 season under manager Martin Allen.
+Thompson made 25 appearances for Notts County in the 2010–11 season under manager Martin Allen.
 On 10 May 2011, Martin Allen announced that he would not be offering Thompson a new contract at the current time but invited him back to the club in pre-season to train with a possibility of earning a new deal.
 Thompson chose not to return to the club.

-Thompson was announced as Mansfield Town's latest signing in the early hours of 16 July 2011.